TedTschopp/tedt.org/_work-in-progress/Social Combat.md

 Use Charm whenever you would cultivate a friendship, improving the target’s Disposition to make him or her more amenable to your position in future intrigues.
 When you use this technique, you ply your target with complements, empathizing with their plights and conditions, and work to adapt yourself to your subject’s desires.

 > Consequences of defeat: Charm is the simple Act of cultivating friendships and alliances, or to reason with enemies and avoid conflict.
 When you defeat an opponent using charm, you improve the target’s Disposition by one step.
 The target’s improved Disposition lasts until circumstances would worsen their Disposition against you—such as a betrayal on your part or a rival inciting the opponent against you.
-In addition, you gain +1D on all Deception and Persuasion tests during your next Intrigue against this opponent.
+In addition, you gain +1D on all Deception and Persuasion tests during your next **Engagement** against this opponent.

 #### Convince